nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter1_chapter_1_sound_doctrine_matters.md

 <!-- p108 -->
-2. What does it mean to be “rooted and built up in Him” (<span class="x-scripture" data-type="ref" data-book="Colossians" data-chapter="2" data-verses="7" data-lang="en" data-version="NKJV">Colossians 2:7</span>)?
+2. What does it mean to be “rooted and built up in Him” (<span class="x-scripture" data-type="ref" data-book="COL" data-chapter="2" data-verses="7" data-lang="en" data-version="NKJV">Colossians 2:7</span>)?
 How does doctrine help with this?

 <!-- p109 -->